hughsk/lazypipe/README.md

 Calling the result of `pipe()` as a function creates a pipeline at that time.
 This can be used multiple times, and can even be called if the lazypipe was added to for other purposes.

-It returns a stream created using `stream-combiner`, where all the internal steps are processed sequentially, and the final result is passed on.
+It returns a stream created using [`multipipe`](http://github.com/segmentio/multipipe), where all the internal steps are processed sequentially, and the final result is passed on.

 LICENSE